Compliance competency: Everything you need to know about HITRUST compliance

 The HITRUST CSF

-The HITRUST CSF (Common Security Framework) was developed to manage security risks objectively and measurably.
+The HITRUST Common Security Framework – CSF was developed to manage security risks objectively and measurably.
 It originally lent itself specifically to healthcare information, but has since grown to include many other types of sensitive data across a variety of industries.

-HITRUST CSF validation allows any organization, regardless of size, to prove that their systems meet the framework’s standards.
+HITRUST CSF validation allows any organization, regardless of size, to prove that its systems meet the framework’s standards.
 All tiers of HITRUST validation call for many levels of assessment to receive a completed report, which ultimately helps companies improve their security posture and allow for greater stakeholder confidence.

-The latest version of the HITRUST CSF unifies many other authoritative, pre-existing security regulations and frameworks—such as NIST, GDPR, HIPAA, ISO 27001, and more.
+The latest version of the HITRUST framework unifies many other authoritative, pre-existing security regulations and frameworks—such as NIST, GDPR, HIPAA, ISO 27001, and more.
 Think of the HITRUST CSF as an all-encompassing compliance package.
 With its risk-based approach, it helps organizations manage security challenges by implementing robust security and privacy controls.

 HITRUST vs. HIPAA: What are the differences?